A cautious approach to constraint-based causal model selection

 The first stage of the PC algorithm requires specifying a test of conditional independence and is modular in the sense that any consistent test may be used here.
 The standard implementation of this step is formulated as a test of the null hypothesis of independence against a universal alternative of dependence.
 For example, using Pearson's partial correlation coefficient $\rho$ as the chosen measure of dependence, the null is $\rho_{ij.S}=0$ for each combintation of $i,j,$ and $S$ and the algorithm removes an edge if this null is rejected according to a standard level-$\alpha$ test for user-specified $\alpha$.

 It has become standard to modify the traditional PC algorithm to be ``order-independent'' (insensitive to the ordering of the tests within each iteration of the for-loop) by a variation called PC-stable \citep{colombo2014order}.
 PC-stable modifies the for-loop in lines 4-8 of the procedure above in the following way: at the beginning of the for-loop, define for each $i$ a set $\Adj^*_i = \Adj_i(\G)$.
 This is a global variable that is updated only once at the beginning of each iteration of the entire loop (i.e., between lines 3 and 4).
-Then, replace each instance of $\Adj_i(\G)$ in the loop with $\Adj^*_i$ so edge deletions in line 5 no longer affect what other which conditional independencies are checked for other pairs of variables at this level of $s$.
+Then, replace each instance of $\Adj_i(\G)$ in the loop with $\Adj^*_i$ so edge deletions in line 5 no longer affect which other conditional independencies are checked for other pairs of variables at this same level of $s$.